kintokeanu/Fix_My_Code_Challenge/README.md

 Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!

+## straight to what i havent managed to solve yet
+The delete node function is not yet it!!!

 # FizzBuzz